 - Click Save Rule.

 Note: If the field is related to the name of a country, you should use the country code defined by the ISO 3166.

-Note: Keep in mind that the Sources or Destinations field needs to match the UUID (Universally Unique Identifier) of the event or alarm.
-You can use Source Name(s) or Destination Name(s) instead.
+Note: Keep in mind that the Sources or Destinations field needs to match the universally unique identifier (UUID) of the event or alarm.
+You can use the Source Name or Destination Name field instead.

-Note: See Operators in the Orchestration Rules for further information.
+Note: See Operators in the Orchestration Rules for more information.

 The notification rule has been created.
 You can see it from Settings > Rules.
 See Orchestration Rules for more information.